ada-lyn/ada-lyn.github.io/index.md

 <p float="left">
   <img src="/img/time_correction/N2.png" width="99%" />
 </p>
 The bias stayed pretty similar in terms of range (about 0.04) but not on the same month anymore.
-It may be due to a high correlation between the year and month and that correcting year biases
+It may be due to a high correlation between the year and month and that correcting year biases changed the month biases.
+So at least we did not made the bias worse.

 <p float="left">
   <img src="/img/time_correction/N3.png" width="99%" />
 </p>
+The range of the bias went down from about 0.025 to 0.012.
+So even though the bias was quite low we made a small improvement.

 <p float="left">
   <img src="/img/time_correction/N4.png" width="99%" />
 </p>
+Almost no change in the range of the bias, maybe a tiny bit smaller.
+But the bias was really small here.

+This correction seems to have worked well, correction the biggest biases in the years analysis and doing little or no change on the other time scales.
+Hence we can say it is quite conclusive.

 ### Correction by User History